magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   plugin, which added other complexity to the already complex enough `project.clj` declaration and it's now deprecated as well.

-> NOTE 4: in this second edition of the `modern-cljs` series of
+> NOTE 3: in this second edition of the `modern-cljs` series of
 > tutorials I made the choice of using the `boot` building tools instead
 > of the more standard `leiningen` one.
-There are to main reason for
+There are two main reasons for
 > that:
 >
 > * the `build.boot` becomes shorter/simpler than the corresponding